-Dave tells us this grudgingly as though the journalist were a sell out, unravelling the lives of him and his friends for little more than glory.
+Dave tells us this grudgingly as though the journalist was a sell out, unravelling the lives of him and his friends for little more than glory.
 Although, to us, revealing the corruption that occurs in San Pedro prison sounds more like a heroic act.
 Particularly after Dave told us that this journalist can no longer show his face in Bolivia because he is wanted by “the mob”.

-A much smaller crowd than that of the red caps tour was gathered around Dave.
+A much smaller crowd than that of the Red Caps tour was gathered around Dave.
 Two other Brits and three Dutch girls.
 Dave’s advertising isn’t as clear as any official tour.
 There were no flyers in our hostel reception about him.
 We learnt of him through word of mouth and knew that if we wanted to catch a glimpse, we had better get to the square by lunchtime.
 Although once we arrived he wasn’t hard to miss, providing you knew what you were looking for.

 Dave has been doing this for years now.
-He’s not the only one to attract an audience for his experiences inside San Pedro prison.
+He’s not the only one to attract an audience for his experiences inside the prison.
 Rusty Young, an Australian writer who went on an illicit prison tour, ended up staying for three months.
 He wrote a book called “Marching Powder” about Thomas McFadden, the convict who started the prison tours, formerly an English drug smuggler.

 Dave feels that he should have been in Marching Powder.
-He was a natural performer, it isn’t hard to imagine that this man had once dreamt of becoming a rockstar.
+He is a natural performer, it isn’t hard to imagine that this man had once dreamt of becoming a rockstar.
 He enjoys referencing Hollywood movies and most certainly sees his story as worthy of fame.

 I’m trying to work out what I found so fascinating about Crazy Dave.
 The fact that we were standing in front of a person so well acquainted with corruption.
 The old fashioned feeling of turning up somewhere based on a time which hadn’t been written down for us, that wasn’t printed online and just hoping to spot a man that someone had mentioned.
 Listening to this man, who we barely knew, be so candid about his cocaine addiction.
 It was raw.
 There was no curator.
 No tour guide, who had revised the subject matter, issuing us with a standardised version of events.

-Dave was the subject and he staring us in the face.
+Dave was the subject and he was staring us in the face.
 No one was there to tell us whether he was truthful, whether he was good or bad.
 We had to decide for ourselves.